-Crispy Cod Nuggets in The Phillips Airfryer – simple, tender chunks of codfish in a crispy cracker crumb crust.
+Crispy Cod Nuggets in The Philips Airfryer – simple, tender chunks of codfish in a crispy cracker crumb crust.
 Cooks in only 15 minutes!

 The airfryer also has optional accessories for cooking skewered meat and vegetables as well as a fry grill pan and variety basket.
 There’s even a small baking pan available which I think would be ideal for after school snack cakes, without the need for turning on the oven.
 It’s always good when your small appliances are energy saving as well.